-Gallier Historic House, a National Historic Landmark, is a stunning example of 19th-century upper class townhome living in the French Quarter.
+Gallier Historic House is a National Historic Landmark and a stunning example of 19th-century upper class townhome living in the French Quarter.
 Portraits of Mr. and Mrs. Gallier overlook the Rococo Revival double parlor while upstairs authentic toys and games hold prominence in the children’s bedroom.
-Filled to the brim with objets d’art from the period, stunning trompe l’oeil wall treatments, this beautifully restored home beckons to a time more than a 150 years ago when a prominent architect designed a house that reflected the latest in household technology and stylish interiors.
+Filled to the brim with objets d’art from the period and stunning trompe l’oeil wall treatments, this beautifully restored home beckons to a time more than 150 years ago when a prominent architect designed a house that reflected the latest in household technology and stylish interiors.

 Gallier Historic House is also home to exciting programming and exhibitions.
 Each month, our Gallier Gatherings lecture series features knowledgeable speakers and cultivated topics relevant to our history, area, and culture.

-Located within the Gallier House shop, a rotating exhibition space hosts fascinating (and free!) exhibitions four times a year.
-In addition, the interior of Gallier House is transformed twice a year for the Summer Dress Exhibition all summer and a Christmas exhibition during the holiday season.
+Located within the Gallier House shop, a rotating exhibition space hosts fascinating (and free!) exhibitions multiple times a year.
+In addition, the interior of Gallier House is transformed twice a year for the Summer Dress Exhibition all summer and the Christmas Exhibition during the holiday season.